Olivia Laing: Career

 Between 2007 and 2009, Laing was Deputy Books Editor of The Observer.
-They wrote widely on art and culture, including The Guardian, The New York Times and Financial Times and have written catalogue essays for many contemporary artists, including Derek Jarman, Chantal Joffe, Wolfgang Tillmans and Andy Warhol.
+They wrote widely on art and culture, including The Guardian, The New York Times and Financial Times.

+Laing has written catalogue essays on many contemporary artists, including Derek Jarman, Agnes Martin, David Hockney, Wolfgang Tillmans and Andy Warhol.

 Laing is the author of four books of nonfiction, each mixing cultural criticism and memoir with elements of biography, psychoanalysis, and travel writing.
 Their first book, To the River: A Journey Beneath the Surface, was published in 2011.
 Walking the length of the Ouse, the river in which Virginia Woolf drowned in 1941, Laing reflects upon Woolf's life and work and, more generally, upon the relationship between history and place, and the difficulties of biography.
 The book was shortlisted for the Ondaatje Prize and the Dolman Best Travel Book Award.

-The Trip to Echo Spring: On Writers and Drinking (2013), a finalist for both the Costa Biography Award and the Gordon Burn Prize, employs a similar tack.
+The Trip to Echo Spring: On Writers and Drinking (2013), a finalist for both the Costa Biography Award and the Gordon Burn Prize, employs a similar approach.
 Travelling across America, Laing explores the difficult relationship between creativity and alcoholism, placing their own experience growing up in an alcoholic family alongside the lives of male alcoholic writers such as John Cheever, F. Scott Fitzgerald, Raymond Carver and Ernest Hemingway.
 In the book, they praise literature's "power to map the more difficult regions of human experience and knowledge".
 According to the judges of the Windham-Campbell Prize, "this power to map the difficult, the shameful, and the grotesque, as well as the beautiful and transcendent, is inherent in her own work".

 Their third book, The Lonely City: Adventures in the Art of Being Alone, was aided by research Laing undertook as a recipient of the 2014 Eccles British Library Writer Award and was published in 2016.
 It was shortlisted for the Gordon Burn Prize and the National Book Critics Circle Award for Criticism.
 It has been translated into twenty languages.
 Examining their own experience of solitude during a period living in New York, Laing considers how the culturally stigmatised condition of loneliness provides new insights into the work of numerous artists for whom the creative act became a means of exploring solitude and forging companionship, among them Andy Warhol, Edward Hopper, Henry Darger and David Wojnarowicz.
-The result is a merging of inner and outer realities, a revelatory exploration of the intense feelings of shame that loneliness can provoke as well as a vivid portrait of 1970s and 1980s New York at the peak of the AIDS crisis.
+The result is an exploration of the intense feelings of shame that loneliness can provoke as well as a vivid portrait of 1970s and 1980s New York at the peak of the AIDS crisis.